Stimulation of my vagus nerve has played a key role in the management of my anxiety and mental health over the years.

 And high fish consumption is also associated with “enhanced vagal activity and parasympathetic predominance” (35).

-This why I eat lots of wild-caught salmon and supplement with this krill oil.
+That's why I eat lots of wild-caught salmon, as well as supplement with this krill oil.

 Many brain health experts recommend exercise as their number one piece of advice for optimal brain health.